On the multi-stage shortest path problem under distributional uncertainty: Introduction

-Also, in our previous study \cite{Ketkov2021} we demonstrate that the outlined types of incomplete historical data may arise naturally in a number of practical applications.
-For example, the interval uncertainty can be motivated by measurement errors or sensors detection limits in environmental measurements; see, e.g., \cite{Kreinovich2006}.
-Furthermore, in our problem setting the decision-maker may have access to random observations of a total cost with respect to some routes in the network; this type of feedback is also known as ``bandit'' feedback in online learning problem settings~\cite{Bubeck2012}.
+We argue that in contrast to the moment-based ambiguity sets \cite{Delage2010} or ambiguity sets based on a distance metric from the empirical distribution \cite{Bayraksan2015, Esfahani2018}, our distributional constraints allow incomplete knowledge of the training data set.
+Formally, the individual probability constraints (\ref{probability constraints}) can be constructed by using \textit{interval-censored observations} with respect to particular arcs; see, e.g., \cite{Sun2007}.
+From the application perspective, the interval uncertainty can be motivated by measurement errors or sensors detection limits in environmental measurements; see, e.g., \cite{Kreinovich2006}.
+At the same time, the linear expectation constraints (\ref{linear expectation constraints}) can be constructed by leveraging \textit{linear combinations of arc costs} with respect to some subsets of arcs.
+For example, in our problem setting the user may only have access to random observations of a total cost with respect to some routes in the network; this type of feedback is also known as ``bandit'' feedback in online learning problem settings~\cite{Bubeck2012}.
+We refer the reader to Section 2.2 in \cite{Ketkov2021} and Section \ref{subsec: constraints form data} in the current study for further details on the construction of distributional constraints from data.

 The key theoretical result of \cite{Ketkov2021} indicates that the one-stage DRSPP of the form (\ref{intro: single-stage DRO}) with a linear loss function $\ell(\mathbf{c}, \mathbf{y}) = \mathbf{c}^\top \mathbf{y}$ can be reformulated as a robust shortest path problem with some polyhedral uncertainty~set; see, e.g., \cite{Buchheim2018} for a review of robust combinatorial optimization problems.
 Furthermore, the resulting problem admits a linear mixed-integer programming (MIP) reformulation and, thus, can be solved using off-the-shelf MIP solvers.